-We suppose for simplicity that all numbers divide with no remainders in the description of algorithms, and hence omit ceiling and floor notations.
-This has only negligible effect on the bounds in our analysis.
+We assume for simplicity that all numbers divide with no remainders in the description of algorithms, and hence omit ceiling and floor notations.
+(In the end of this section we explain how to change the algorithm so as to avoid this assumption.)